- Sales Enablement

 BizSphere Sales Web and Content Landscape by BizSphere AG bizsphere.com were initially developed for IBM and Nortel Networks.
 A suite of Sales Enablement software solutions for global businesses with a complex portfolio [of products, services, & solutions] and large sales force / channel partners.
 Lets them access the right person or the right information in the right format, in the right place at the right time to move sales opportunities forward.
 Full disclosure: I work with them and can do demonstrations here in Canada.

 Brick Street Software, Inc. brickstreetsoftware.com more on the marketing automation side of things: Their solution called CONNECT is multichannel marketing for carrying on conversations with customers and prospects over multiple devices as they go about their day.
 “With its single platform architecture, you have unified views of each consumer—across all channels to engage, drive sales, and develop loyal relationships.”
-Besides being in other countries they have an office in Toronto.
+Besides being in other countries they have an office in Toronto and elsewhere.

 Combionic GmbH combionic.com German company with collaboration software connecting people, processes and information “in context” and across applications.
 Enabling sales people and partner organizations with a cloud-based slide library and other solutions that benefit from a very deep integration (via plug-ins) into the Microsoft Office world.
 Full disclosure: I work with them and can do demonstrations here in Canada.

 Envisica Inc. envisica.com Alberta, Canada based firm more on the “consulting for Sales Enablement” side of things.
 Wayne Regehr, President at Envisica Inc. used to be Vice President at SAP Canada, Inc.